jmagar/mcp-servers/README.md

 ## Development

 Each MCP server maintains its own development setup.
-Please refer to the README of individual server submodules for specific development instructions.
+Please refer to the README of individual server directories for specific development instructions.

 ## Contributing

 1. Follow the development setup for the specific server you want to contribute to
 2. Make your changes
-3. Submit a pull request to the appropriate submodule repository
+3. Submit a pull request

 ## License

-Each server submodule maintains its own license.
-Please check individual submodule repositories for license information.
+Each MCP server maintains its own license.
+Please check individual server directories for license information.